Sanchaksh/GChat/README.md

 ## Downloads the dependencies
 - [Download the flutter Packages From pub.dev](https://pub.dev/)

+##Dependencies
-##Dependencies:(ps - just use the pub get commands given in the installation section to get the dependencies automatically in the [pubspec.yaml] file)
+(ps - just use the pub get commands given in the installation section to get the dependencies automatically in the [pubspec.yaml] file)
 - Firebase auth
 - Firestore
 - firebase core
+- shared_preferences